IVTore/Tore.Core/README.md

 * Keys can not be null empty or whitespace.
 * Lists are public in this class intentionally.
-* Stl also acts as a bridge for,
+* StrLst also acts as a bridge for,

    - Json,
    - Objects (public properties),
    - Static classes (public static fields),
-   - IDictionary string key, object value [Alias: IDso] and
+   - IDictionary <string, object> and
-   - List KeyValuePair string,string      [Alias: Kvs].
+   - List KeyValuePair <string, string>.

 Has Enumerator and Nested conversion support.
-Note : Stl is neither suitable nor built for millions of entries.

 ## Utc.cs :